appijumbo/Installing-Heroku-onto-Debian-Ubuntu-Linuix/README.md

 cd ~/Downloads
 ```

-* Check uname -m, find if X86_64 or X86; and make a note of it (assumed x64 for this description)
+* Check uname -m, find if X86_64 or X86; and make a note of it (X86_64 assumed for this description, or just x64 for short)
 ```
 uname -m
 ```